junxit/us-congress-bills-114/metadata.md

 - 2016-09-06 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-712, Part I.
 - 2016-09-06 — The title of the measure was amended.
 Agreed to without objection.
 - 2016-09-07 — Received in the Senate, read twice.
+- 2016-12-10 — Amendment SA 5185 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5185 proposed by Senator Portman for Senator King. (consideration: CR S7149; text: CR S7149) In the nature of a substitute.
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7149)
+- 2016-12-10 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5185 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5185 proposed by Senator Portman for Senator King.(consideration: CR S7149; text: CR S7149)
+- 2016-12-10 — Senate amendment submitted